Skip to main content

 }

-To disable it, you need to change the enabled property to false.
+To disable the extension, simply change the enabled property to false.

 info